-Maps displaying flooded conditions for SLC and Municipalities can be found in Appendix A. They identify which areas are at increased risk due to multiple days of tidal flooding.
+Maps displaying flooded conditions for SLC and Municipalities can be found in Appendix A. They identify which regions, infrastructure, and natural areas are at increased risk due to multiple days of tidal flooding.

 Figure 5-6.
-Days of Tidal Flooding 2070 NOAA Intermediate High Sea Level Rise
+NIH 2070 Days of Tidal Flooding